tasmota/docs/docs/Bluetooth_MI32.md

 6: "t"
 7: "R"
 8: "l"
-9-40: "payload data (up to 31 byte)"
+9-72: "advertisement payload, optionally followed by scan-response data (up to 64 bytes total)"
-41-71: "optional scan response (up to 31 byte)"
 ```

 The advertisement callback function provides 2 arguments, which are indices of the whole buffer that point to optional parts of the payload.
 A value of 0 means, this type of of element is not in the payload.
 1. svc (= service data index) - index of service data in the advertisement buffer
 2. manu (= manufacturer data index) - index of manufacturer data in the advertisement buffer

-The payload is always provided completely, so every possibles AD type can be parsed in Berry if needed, but for convenience the two most important types for IOT applications are given in the callback.
+The payload is provided completely for reports up to 64 bytes, including scan-response data when active scanning receives a response.
+Longer reports are truncated to the Berry buffer size.
+Every AD type within the available payload can be parsed in Berry, but for convenience the two most important types for IoT applications are given in the callback.

 !!! tip